 Starting his career at Newsweek in 1995, Meacham served as the magazine’s managing editor from 1998 to 2006 and editor from 2006 to 2010.
 The New York Times called him “one of the most influential editors in the news magazine business."
 Now a contributing editor at TIME, he writes for the magazine’s Ideas section.

 Named a “Global Leader for Tomorrow” by the World Economic Forum, he is a member of the Council on Foreign Relations and the Society of American Historians.
 He is a regular guest on Morning Joe and has appeared on Meet The Press and The Colbert Report.
-He presents his “In Perspective” essays and conducts interviews on PBS' weekly public affairs program, Need To Know.
-As a distinguished visiting professor, he will teach a seminar at Vanderbilt University on the Republican party, from World War II to today, in fall 2013.
+He also presented his “In Perspective” essays and conducted interviews on PBS' weekly public affairs program, Need To Know.
+As a distinguished visiting professor in fall 2013, he taught a seminar at Vanderbilt University on the Republican party, from World War II to today.

 “Jon Meacham's speech was the hit of the evening.
 The content and the delivery were perfect...We are all hearing from clients and friends that this event was the best one yet.”